 I’ll be concentrating will on physical products such as coffee grinders and coffee machines on sale at Amazon.
 The coffee-grinder market also has other successful affiliate websites, which means there’s proven success in the market.
-I need to find exactly what to write about so as I have some high quality articles to put up on my website.
-Some of those will be product reviews but I like to keep that type of article to about 20%-30% of all of my article types.
+I need to find exactly what to write about, so I have some high-quality articles on my site.
+Some will be product reviews, but I like to keep that type of article to about 20 to 30 per cent of all of my article types.

-On a good quality website you want to have well written, helpful and informative articles.
-To make money you will also need to have product review articles.
-It is all about getting the balance of that correct.
+You want to have well written, helpful and informative articles of course, but to make money, you’ll also need product review articles.
+It’s all about getting the balance of that correct.
 In my experience, the type of sites that work best will primarily focus on ‘how to‘ or general information-style articles.

-These won’t contain Affiliate Links, but may link to one or some of my product review articles.
-This is about getting the balance right between a website that offers value to a reader, and one that is packed full of nothing but reviews, that is just about selling stuff.
+These won’t contain Affiliate Links, but may link to one or more of my product reviews.
+This is about getting the balance right between a website offering value to a reader and one that’s just about selling stuff.

-I like to use 80% information and 20% product reviews as a general guideline but may stretch that to 70/30.
+I like to use 80 per cent information and 20 per cent product reviews as a general guideline.

-Later we will create some basic pages for our website.
-For now though we want to concentrate on completing 20 articles so as we can get our website published and begin the ranking process.
-You should never publish a blank website as it offers no value and it is discouraged by the search engines.
+Later, we’ll create some basic pages for our website.
+For now, though, we want to concentrate on completing 20 articles to get our website published and begin the ranking process.
+You should never publish a blank website – it offers no value and is overlooked by the search engines.

-To meet my 80/20 rule I will want 16 general informational articles about coffee related material and 4 product reviews.
-So with that information where is the best place to start?
+To meet my 80/20 rule, I’ll want 16 general-information articles about coffee-related material and four product reviews.
 I tend to start by simply writing down what I already know about the market.
-If you know about your market this makes this phase a great deal easier.
+If you know about your market, this makes this phase a great deal easier.

-So from my own knowledge when I bought my first grinder I know that there are a few types available:
+So, from my own knowledge when I bought my first grinder, I know there are a few types available: